limJhyeok/Comprehensive-design/README.md

    - **Initialization**: Random generation of candidate points within the Michuhol district.
    - **Evaluation**: Scoring candidate points based on proximity to population centers and existing stations.
    - **Selection**: Fitness-based selection of candidate points using a roulette-wheel approach.
-   - **Crossover & Mutation**: Generate new candidates within the vicinity of high-performing points.
+   - **Crossover & Mutation**:
+      - Crossover: Generate new candidates within the vicinity of high-performing points.
+      - Mutation: Random generation of candidate points within the Michuhol district.
    - **Iteration**: Repeat until convergence or maximum iterations are reached.